deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Don’t make it right,” Adam observed, lifting his Grade IV+ shirt overhead while Hargreaves guided it into the leg armor’s coupling.
 Firth’s was heavy enough that few beings could heft it at all, and Adam’s was even worse.
 “Shit, man, I got into this to *save* lives, y’know?”

-“You *are* you idjit.”
+“You *are,* you idjit.”
 Firth shrugged to help Deacon seat the underplating, then gave Adam another, different shrug.
 “The Hunters are a sapient *disease.”*

 Regaari duck-nodded.
 “Just think.
 After this, the Hunters will be a fraction of the danger they were.
 Their fleet will be smashed, their population decimated, their ability to raid the spacelanes all but destroyed.
 That’s… I don’t know.
 Uncountable lives saved, in the long run.”